What Exactly Are Tannins In Tea? Here's Everything You Need To Know

 Because of their antioxidant properties, tannins (like all phytochemicals) also help combat inflammation.
 Cole explains that polyphenols, specifically, have been shown to lower TNF-a, an inflammatory cytokine that also increases C-reactive protein (CRP), a protein that rises in response to chronic inflammation.

-In a 2018 review published in Current Medicinal Chemistry, researchers wrote that another reason tannins are anti-inflammatory is that they can help balance the bacteria in your gut, shutting off inflammatory processes that come from your gastrointestinal tract.
+In a 2018 review published in Current Medicinal Chemistry1, researchers wrote that another reason tannins are anti-inflammatory is that they can help balance the bacteria in your gut, shutting off inflammatory processes that come from your gastrointestinal tract.

 They have antibacterial effects.